Last update of 9/21/22

-Human Interest is an affordable, full-service 401(k) and 403(b) provider that makes it easy for small and medium-sized businesses (“Plan Sponsors”) to help their employees (“Participants”) save for their retirement in retirement plans (“Plans”).
-The company was founded in 2015 to ensure that people in all lines of work have access to retirement benefits and a path to financial independence.
-Headquartered in San Francisco, Human Interest has helped thousands of businesses and their employees across America.
-For more information, please visit humaninterest.com.
+Human Interest is an affordable, full-service 401(k) and 403(b) provider that seeks to make it easy for small and medium-sized businesses to help their employees save for retirement and access a path to financial independence.
+Founded in 2015 and headquartered in San Francisco, Human Interest has helped thousands of businesses and hundreds of thousands of employees.
+See more at humaninterest.com.

 Advisory services disclosure

 For information about Human Interest’s pricing, please refer to our Pricing Page, which describes the fees charged for administrative and advisory services.
 Fees for investment advisory services are billed according to the Terms of Service to Plans and recorded at the participant account level based upon a percentage of total assets under management.
-Fees are typically up to 0.50% annually, and include custody fees.
+Maximum annual advisory fees are 0.50 which include custodial fees.

-While Human Interest will typically charge only the above fees, additional fee or cost scenarios could occur, and include the following:
+In addition to the maximum annual advisory fee, additional fee or cost scenarios could occur, and include the following:

 Plan Sponsors who elect 3(21) services and select their own mutual funds for their Plan may find that those funds they select carry additional types of fees or expenses.

-In some instances Plan Sponsors or Participants may elect services from financial advisors or other professionals which cause additional fees.
+In some instances, Plan Sponsors or Participants may elect services from financial advisors or other professionals, which causes additional fees.

-One mutual fund on the Human Interest platform charges a .50% purchase fee (which is currently paid by Human Interest).
+One mutual fund on the Human Interest platform, Vanguard Long-Term Bond Index (VBLAX), charges a .50% purchase fee (which is currently paid by Human Interest).

 Additional fees may be charged to a particular Participant by a mutual fund with respect to short-term trading or redemptions that exceed the fund’s established guidelines.